 - Examples of self-care routine: physical activity (for me it’s workout), healthy balanced diet, guided meditations, yoga, aromatherapy, sleep enough, positive affirmations (mirroring practice)

-5. Build social support system
+5. Build a social support system

 - Create a social network of people who can understand what you’re going through, respect your feelings and emotions, know how to listen and help you to calm down and make you feel secure in a high-stress situations